AsherBond/pig.tmbundle/README.md

 # Mortardata - Pig TextMate bundle

 ## Overview
 This TextMate bundle contains the syntax highlighting and code snippets for Pig.
-This bundle is based upon the original work done by [Kevin Weil](https://github.com/kevinweil/pig.tmbundle).
+This bundle is based on the original work done by [Kevin Weil](https://github.com/kevinweil/pig.tmbundle).

 ## Installation